sentinel-hub/custom-scripts/sentinel-5p/air_pollution_RGB/index.md

 - Select NO<sub>2</sub>, click the </> icon to edit the code
 - Select "use additional datasets (advanced)
 - Add S5PL2 twice
-- Rename the new data sources to S5PL2_1 and S5PL2_2, respectively
+- Rename the new data sources to S5PL2_1 and S5PL2_2, respectively (change the dash to an underscore)
 - Paste in the script and wait for the data to load.
-It will take a while and Sentinel-5P provide daily datasets
+It will take a while, since Sentinel-5P provides daily datasets
 - Tune the min and max values

 ## Example image